 Uzza: It is not only a changed message Muhammad delivered but a change of venue, with the more significant events of the Bible occurring at or near Mecca, the most flagrant being Abraham’s aborted infanticide.

 Gerry: The fact that Mary had her son deliver one of the more momentous messages of the Koran should have been reason enough for the inscription on the Dome of the Rock.

 Uzza: All messengers of Allah delivered messages about His greatness and His short-temper personally, Mary did not do that.
 There had to be something in another Koran where she did, for her to be considered a messenger.

-Gerry: And were would we find this other Koran?
+Archie: And were would we find this other Koran?

 Uzza: What may be a copy of the original Koran was discovered in the walls of the Great Mosque of Sana'a in Yemen with whose construction Muhammad was involved.
-During renovations in the 1970s, what is known as the Sana'a Manuscripts, was found in the walls.
+During renovations in the 1970s, what is known as the Sana'a Manuscript, was found in the walls.
 When Yemeni authorities were informed that this possibly earliest Koran contained minor but significant differences from the version that orthodox Islam maintains is the perfect unchanging Word of God, they restricted access to the more than 40,000 pieces of parchment from the earliest days of Islam.

 Gerry: You’re saying that the inscription on the Dome of the Rock may be from this earlier version?